Frederick Exley: Posthumous recognition

 Also in 2010, and in part in recognition of Clarke's novel, Alex Kudera began a series of interviews with novelists on the topic of Exley and his influence on their work.
 His first interview was with Eleanor Henderson, whose Ten Thousand Saints went on to be named one of the 10 Best Books of 2011 by The New York Times.
 He has also interviewed The Funny Man author John Warner, among others.
+Exley himself admired few of his contemporaries.
+Mel Zerman, the late Harper & Row executive, recalled: "He had very little to say about most writers that was good.
+He liked William Styron but maybe that was because they shared an agent."

 In 2012, Matthew Ricke and Brandon Chamberlin opened a bar called "the Exley" in Williamsburg, Brooklyn, named after the author of their favorite book, A Fan's Notes.